DrupalizeMe/vagrant-intro-series/07-provisioning-chef/README.md

 Summary:

+1. Update Chef with the omnibus plugin for Vagrant.
+On the host machine, install the plugin:
+   - `$ vagrant plugin install vagrant-omnibus`
+   - Vagrantfile before Chef is run:
+     `config.omnibus.chef_version = :latest`
 1. Create the folder infrastructure for your Chef configuration files.
    - `$ mkdir -p chef-recipes/roles`
    - `$ mkdir -p chef-recipes/cookbooks`